dcnieho/UDPMulticast/README.md

 if you wish to compile the python lib, further run: vcpkg install boost-python boost-python:x64-windows (for python2 support, edit the file ports\boost-python\CONTROL in the vcpkg directory to include python 2 instead of python 3.
 Later, a boost-python2 package may become available solving this)

+For the SMI SDK, there is an error in their import lib for the 64 version.
+This repo comes with a fixed version, in the folder SMI64bitImportLib